Founder and Strategic Coordinator / Justice Activist & Earth Mother

-Along with ReFashionReFood, Runa also operates Bybaba, a sub-couture laboratory for investigating design and home of an experimental fiber circus of upcycled refashion, creative activism, human development and war on waste and justice activism.
+Along with ReFashionReFood, Runa also operates Bybaba, a sub-couture laboratory for investigating design and home for an experimental fiber circus of upcycled refashion, creative activism, human development and war on waste and justice activism.
 She is also active in Greenpeace and Aktionsgruppe Berlin Clean Clothes Campaign.

 Runa has a background on the inter-national art scene as a gallerist and performance artist and is trained in Textile Design, Method Acting, Political Science and International Marketing/Financing.